rostok/cdadl/README.md

 # cdadl

 cdadl is a Node.js script for downloading videos from cda.pl.
-Code it's really pretty but should get you idea how to crawl pages, deobfuscate JS and download files.
+This shameful code is crap but should get you idea how to crawl pages, deobfuscate JS and download files.

 # Building
 Get the repo, and install necessary packages with